Forgiving others is unnecessary when you don’t take things personally in the first place.

 Forgiveness is the result of taking things personally, as blame and judgment take on a vicious cycle.
 The universe fulfills this belief as you draw more of what you believe to you, and then you promote it by projecting it onto others.
 This becomes a way of life.
 When it becomes this dominate it takes something like “forgiveness,” as a last-ditch effort, to interrupt the cycle and lift the pressure that has been blocking your life and keeping you stuck.
 Stuck in what has become a habit from your interpretation of what you believed happened at that moment in time.
 Stuck energy.

-When you have a communication bridge to your spirit guides, they reinforce how forgiving others is unnecessary because you don’t consciously do anything out of compromise.
+When you have a communication bridge to your spirit guides, they reinforce how forgiving others is unnecessary.

 Putting this off any longer will only continue to erode your life.
 There is nothing beneficial about carrying this around.
-However, healing it will help you reconnect and be more tolerant of others who are suffering from what used to be your affliction.
+Healing it will reconnect you so you are capable of being tolerant of others who are suffering from what used to be your affliction.
 This makes the concept of “forgiveness” look ridiculous and superficial.
 To forgive someone is like giving them a free pass to avoid dealing with the real problem.

 So, since forgiving others is unnecessary the only one you need to forgive is yourself.
 That’s because you are the one who got you off track in the first place.